Sheskinmore

 Conservation And Sustainability

 The primary conservation challenge is maintaining traditional low-intensity farming practices that sustain the machair habitat, as abandonment of cultivation and grazing leads to vegetation change and loss of species diversity.
-Agricultural intensification through fertilizer use or reseeding would also destroy the species-rich grassland.
+[1] Agricultural intensification through fertiliser use or reseeding would also destroy the species-rich grassland.
+Conservation grazing using cattle and horses is employed October–May on dunes and machair to maintain habitat structure.
 Erosion of the dune system protecting the machair from the sea is an ongoing concern, potentially exacerbated by climate change and rising sea levels.
 Predation of ground-nesting birds by foxes and crows requires management to maintain breeding populations.

 Visitor Ratings